GeoDiffuser: Geometry-Based Image Editing with Diffusion Models: Conclusion

 \section{Conclusion}

 \coolname is a unified method to perform common 2D and 3D object edits on images.
 Our approach is a zero-shot optimization-based method that uses diffusion models to achieve these edits.
 The key insight is to formulate image editing as a geometric transformation and incorporate it directly within the shared attention layers in a diffusion model-based editing framework.
-Results show that our single approach can handle a wide variety of image editing operations, and produces better results compared to previous work.
+Results show that our single approach can handle a wide variety of image editing operations, producing better results compared to prior work.

-\parahead{Limitations \& Future Work} While we can handle background disocclusions, we cannot yet handle foreground object disocclusions resulting from large 3D motions.
-Our method also occasionally generates artifacts due to downsampled attention masks.
-We plan to address these limitations in future work. \parahead{Acknowledgements} Part of this work was done during Rahul's internship at Amazon.
+\parahead{Limitations \& Future Work} While we can handle background disocclusions, we cannot yet handle foreground object disocclusions resulting from large 3D rotations that requires accurate novel view synthesis of in-the-wild objects which is a very difficult problem.
+Our method also occasionally generates artifacts due to downsampled attention masks and is limited by the capabilities of the base diffusion model (see supplement for details).
+We plan to address these limitations in future work.

+\parahead{Acknowledgements} Part of this work was done during Rahul’s internship at Amazon.
 This work was additionally supported by NSF grant CNS \#2038897, ONR grant N00014-22-1-259, and an AWS Cloud Credits award.